Water has always been a way of life for South Jersey native Jaclyn Gehring.

 One of the great things about Union is the incredible amount of research opportunities for undergraduates.”

 Jaclyn is continuing to work with Professor Stahl, the James M. Kenney Assistant Professor of Environmental Engineering, on her senior thesis, “Developing a Groundwater Isoscape for the United States.”
 This project integrates her data analytics minor as she seeks to implement a “big data” synthesis approach to investigating scientific questions regarding spatial patterns in the groundwater.

 “My hope is that this will have a variety of applications across hydrology, ecology, forensics and other areas of environmental science,” says Jaclyn.

 “Data science is an incredible field, especially at Union,” she notes.
-“The faculty want you to understand programming and statistics, but they also emphasize those skills in whatever field you go into, whether you’re an economics major or a geology major, like me.”
+“The faculty want you to understand programming and statistics, but they also emphasize those skills in whatever field you go into, whether you’re an economics major or a geosciences major, like me.”